-Today, Ecosource manages 8 community gardens as well as a large urban agriculture teaching site and delivers mobile food growing workshops to thousands of Peel residents.
+Today, Ecosource manages 11 community gardens as well as a large urban agriculture teaching site and delivers mobile food growing workshops to thousands of Peel residents.

 As a Good Food Organization, Ecosource is part of a national network of community food organizations dedicated to ending food insecurity.

-In 2017, Ecosource engaged over 5,700 community members in food growing and donated over 1,500 pounds of fresh produce to local food banks.
+In 2021, Ecosource engaged over 3,000 community members in food growing and donated over 10,600 pounds of fresh produce to local food banks.